Accounting Marketing: The Essential Guide for CPA Firms

 Below are eight marketing skills that are often missing from accounting firm marketing departments:

 Research requires a range of specialized skills, including survey design, interview skills and data analysis.
 It’s invaluable for uncovering the opportunities that lie hidden in the marketplace.
-Here are some common types of research that successful firms use to sharpen their competitive advantage:
+Here are some common types of market research that successful firms use to sharpen their competitive advantage:

 - Brand research